Grand National 2023: Date, start time, latest odds and how to watch

 Which horses are running in the 2023 Grand National?

-The final 40-runner line-up will be confirmed 48 hours before the race itself.
+The final 40-runner line-up was confirmed on Thursday morning.
 Unlike in recent editions, this year if a horse is withdrawn after these 48-hour declarations, that horse will not be replaced.

+The five-day declarations on Monday saw the field whittled down to 50, with Gordon Elliott horses Gevrey and Punitive just outside the 40-horse cutline.
+Our Power and Dunboyne sneaked in near the bottom of the weights.

 As things stand, the 40 runners will be the horses numbered 1 to 40 in our full guide to the runners and riders at the 2023 Grand National.
-Next week we will also publish our sweepstake kit.
+We also have our sweepstake kit which you can download and print to see who among your friends or work colleagues picks the winner.

 Where is the 2023 Grand National?